Nepal national rugby union team

 The Nepal national rugby union team (Nepali: नेपाल राष्ट्रिय रग्बी युनियन टीम) represents Nepal in international rugby union.
 Nepal is a member of the International Rugby Board (IRB).
 It is governed by Nepal Rugby Association, which is registered under National Sports Council.
+Now it is also registered under Nepal Olympic Committee.

 History

 Rugby is going to be played between Nepal and Bangladesh from 21 to 22 June 2022 at Army Stadium, Dhaka.
 A team of 25 from Nepal including players, coach, manager and a physio will leave for Bangladesh on 18 June, Saturday.
 The Rugby 7s and Rugby 15s matches will be played.

 Nepali team lost against to Bangladesh team in the first international match on 21 June 2022.
 This match was an official international friendly match.